cabal-club/cable/handshake.md

 may be able to mitigate by refusing connections from IPs that have been opening an unreasonable number of connections.

-A passive attacker could sniff packets to determine what version of Cabal various hosts are running, since the version exchange happens in the clear.
-For hosts running older versions with known security vulnerabilities, this information could be used to then explicitly target that host.
-It's worth mentioning that, at time of writing, no such vulnerabilities are known to exist.

-An active attacker could manipulate the Protocol Version messages such that two hosts successfully handshake due to maliciously changed version number, making each host appear to have sent an incompatible major version number.

 This document does not provide any mandates on how the cabal key is stored.
 If stored on disk in plaintext, it would be vulnerable to any unauthorized access to the device storing it.